kayladowling/Chatterbox/README.md

 This is a project I completed as a student at Hack Reactor.
 During the project we built a chat client consuming some parse API.

-## Structure:

-The repository consist of

-- jQuery app

 #### Chatterbox app